manuel1280/histogram_words_api/README.md

 * Terminal or command prompt or an API tester like Postman https://makolyte.com/how-to-upload-a-file-with-postman/ to send files through HTTP requests
 * You only can use .txt files
-* Plain text with filled with text to parse, this file must have at least two words
+* Plain text should be filled with at least two words

 # Usage